-This step establishes the Air Force base the proposed action is associated with, which may not necessarily be where the action will occur.
-Base location can be selected by base name (A-Z) or zeroing in by MAJCOM or state (see Figure 5-4, ACAM Base Selection Screen).
+This step establishes the USAF installation the proposed action is associated with (which may not necessarily be where the action will occur).
+The USAF installation's location can be selected by name (A-Z) or by zeroing in on the MAJCOM or state (see Figure 6-4, ACAM Base Selection Screen).

-Note: The proposed action may be located off base.
-As a reminder, a Federal action means any activity engaged in by a department, agency, or instrumentality of the Federal government, or any activity that a department, agency or instrumentality of the Federal government supports in any way, provides financial assistance for, licenses, permits, or approves, other than activities related to transportation plans, programs, and projects developed, funded, or approved under title 23 U.S.C. or the Federal Transit Act (49 U.S.C.
+Note: The proposed action may not be located on the USAF installation.
+As a reminder, a Federal action means any activity engaged in by a department, agency, or instrumentality of the Federal Government, or any activity that a department, agency or instrumentality of the Federal Government supports in any way, provides financial assistance for, licenses, permits, or approves, other than activities related to transportation plans, programs, and projects developed, funded, or approved under title 23 U.S.C. or the Federal Transit Act (49 U.S.C.
 1601 et seq.).
 Where the Federal action is a permit, license, or other approval for some aspect of a non-Federal undertaking, the relevant activity is the part, portion, or phase of the non-Federal undertaking that requires the Federal permit, license, or approval.

-Figure 5-4, ACAM Base Selection Screen
+Figure 6-4, ACAM Base Selection Screen